AdobeDocs/commerce-webapi/src/pages/graphql/tutorials/checkout/add-product-to-cart.md

 contributor_link: https://www.atwix.com/
 ---

+# Step 3.
+Add products to the cart

 GraphQL supports all product types, but this tutorial only demonstrates how to add a simple product and a virtual product to the shopping cart.
 You can find more details and examples in the following topics:

 -  [Bundle products]({{ page.baseurl }}/graphql/mutations/add-bundle-products.html)